Load Bearing Wall Removal Cost

 Can I Remove a Load Bearing Wall Myself?

-It is entirely possible to remove an internal wall as a DIY job, however, a load bearing wall is a different story.
-There are calculations that need to be taken so that you can accurately support the weight above.
+Removing an internal wall can be a DIY job; however, a load bearing wall is a different story.
+Calculations are required to support the weight above.
 For these reasons, it’s best to leave this type of job up to the professionals.

 You will need to bring in a structural engineer to work out the positioning of your new support beam so that the structure of your home remains intact.
 You should also hire professional builders to carry out the demolition of the wall and to install a new RSJ in its place.

-By choosing professionals to carry out the work, you can be sure that they will know everything they need to know in order to complete the job successfully and safely.
+Hiring professionals ensures the job is completed safely and correctly.
 It will also help to keep your long-term costs down as a professional job will last much longer and will also prevent any extra costs that may occur due to structural complications.

 Building Regulations & Planning Permission for Removing a Load Bearing Wall

-Building control will ensure that the work completed on your house is carried out in accordance with the relevant building regulations.
+Building control ensures the work complies with building regulations.
 The work on removing a load bearing wall can usually be completed on a building notice.
-For this work you won’t usually need full architectural plans.
+For this work, you won’t usually need full architectural plans.

 Do I Need a Party Wall Agreement?

 A party wall is a wall that divides you and your neighbour.
-It is recommended that you try to avoid working on or near a party wall.
-However, if you can’t avoid working on a party wall, then you may need to comply with a Party Wall Act.
+Avoid working on or near a party wall; if you must, then comply with the Party Wall Act.

 This act provides a framework that prevents and resolves any disputes when it comes to party walls.
-You neighbours will have to agree with the work that you are having done in accordance with this act before you can begin to carry out the work.
+Your neighbours must consent under the Act before work begins.

 If you are removing a load bearing wall, you will need an RSJ beam.

-Load bearing walls are responsible for supporting the structural weight of your home.
-When you remove a load bearing wall, you must replace is with an RSJ beam to take the weight of the rest of the home above.
-If you don’t install an RSJ beam, your house will quite literally fall down.
+When you remove a load bearing wall, you must replace it with an RSJ beam to take the weight of the rest of the home above.
+If not, you risk structural failure.

 There are a number of different types of RSJ.
 The following list explains a little bit about each one: